Wouldn’t it be nice to just sit back, and let the money start flowing in? Well, that idea is the basic premise of passive income.

 26. Credit card rewards

-Plenty of people use credit cards, but are completely clueless when it comes to rewards they can obtain if they made the right choice.
+Plenty of people use credit cards but are completely clueless when it comes to rewards they can obtain if they made the right choice.
 For instance, some credit cards reward frequent travelers, awarding them with free miles, reimbursed travel costs, and many other great features.

-If your line of work forces you to travel, you might as well turn it into profit.
+If your line of work forces you to travel, you might as well turn it into a profit.
 By taking a credit card that fits your needs perfectly, you will make the process entirely passive.

 28. Publish music online